hpxmlwg/hpxml/guide/source/program_administrator/opportunities_benefits.rst

 * **National Data Repositories.** Managed by federal agencies, trade ally associations, or other national organizations committed to the advancement of energy-efficiency investments, these repositories can organize data to track and quantify impacts of energy efficiency.
-Efforts like the `building performance database website <http://energy.gov/eere/buildings/building-performance-database>`_ or the `Standard Energy Efficiency Data Platform <http://energy.gov/eere/buildings/standard-energy-efficiency-data-platform>`_ will not only make it easier for programs to collect and share data, but can allow the industry to compare results, improve transparency, and better identify performance drivers for program success.
+Efforts like the `Building Performance Database Website <http://energy.gov/eere/buildings/building-performance-database>`_ or the `Standard Energy Efficiency Data Platform <http://energy.gov/eere/buildings/standard-energy-efficiency-data-platform>`_ will not only make it easier for programs to collect and share data, but can allow the industry to compare results, improve transparency, and better identify performance drivers for program success.
 * **Coordination with Market Research.** National research efforts, whether lead by the Department of Energy, universities, industry organizations, or private companies, have struggled to get consistent and reliable data from